Pasadena (TV series): Broadcast and syndication

 Only four episodes were originally aired in the U.S. in 2001, though 13 were filmed, with the last episode seemingly resolving the central mystery of the series.
 In late 2005, the series was shown in its entirety for the first time in the United States, on the cable channel SoapNet.

 In 2003 and 2004, all 13 episodes were aired in various countries, such as Romania (by the public television TVR 1), Bulgaria (BTV Channel), Colombia, Croatia, Mexico, Serbia, Slovakia, New Zealand, Finland, Denmark, Russia, South Africa (on the pay channel M-Net), Israel (on cable Channel 3), and China.
 It began airing in Belgium on Club RTL on June 27, 2010.

+As of May 6, 2026, it is currently streaming on Tubi.

 Home media

 Mill Creek Entertainment announced the series on DVD.

 Reception

 Although the show was critically acclaimed, it was watched by only 4.3 million viewers.
 The general speculation at the time was that, with the series having premiered two weeks after the September 11, 2001 attacks, American audiences were not willing to watch a show like Pasadena, with its dark atmosphere and cynical storylines.